shahabkamali/forecastGTK/README.md

 # forecastGTK
-a simple GTK GUI for fetch the next 24 forecast using python and gtk
+a simple GTK GUI for fetching the next 24 forecast using python and gtk

 # installation